Zepbound diet plan: what to eat and avoid on Zepbound

 Eat mindfully

-With food, mindfulness is about giving that same attention and acceptance to your meal.
+When it comes to eating, mindfulness is about giving that same attention and acceptance to your meal.
 Before each bite, you can look at and observe your meal.
 Then, you can take a bite and notice how it tastes and feels in your mouth as you chew.
 After you swallow, you can take a moment to savor the taste.

-Various studies have found that combining mindful eating with a weight loss regimen can lead to more success.
+Various studies have found that combining mindful eating with a weight loss regimen can lead to greater success.
 People who eat mindfully tend to be less likely to binge or emotionally eat and may even lose more weight over time.

 Stay hydrated

-More research is still needed, but a number of studies have found that increasing your water intake—whether through drinking more overall, drinking water before a meal, or replacing caloric drinks with water—can lead to more weight loss.
+More research is still needed, but a number of studies have found that increasing your water intake — whether through drinking more overall, drinking water before a meal, or replacing caloric drinks with water — can lead to more weight loss

 “The best thing you can do to prevent constipation is to stay hydrated and consume enough fiber throughout the day,” Hleap-Knight says.
 “Even if you are going to the bathroom without any problems, it’s essential for energy, appetite, and gastrointestinal health to get enough of both of these things.”
+If you’re experiencing diarrhea, it’s important to drink enough fluids to replace the water lost in your stool.

 Bottom line